Fragtality/PilotsDeck/README.md

 Read a Variable from the Sim.<br/>
 The Plugin tries to return Value in it "native" Form - a Number will be returned as Number and a String as String.<br/>
+Use the known Plugin Syntax to define Variable Addresses - it is recommended to add optional Prefixes.<br/>
 *Example:*<br/>
 `if SimRead("L:AP_VNAV_ARMED") == 1 then --do something end`
 <br/><br/><br/>